Welcome to the Arlington Ag Research Station

 The Wisconsin Foundation Seed Program moved into new facilities on the Station in 1988 after many years at the West Hill Farm in Madison.

 20 miles north of Madison, 1 mile west of State Hwy.
-51, Dane County
+51, Columbia County

 Distance to Campus - 20 miles